 The NBA champion will be crowned on Thursday night and the Stanley Cup could make an appearance as early as this weekend.
 Meanwhile, the Major League Baseball season is nearing its midway point and the golf world just concluded its second major of the year.
+This sounds like a job for Throwing Tomatoes!

-That amount of sports noise leaves for plenty of tomato-worthy headlines.
+In the end, the amount of sports noise leaves for plenty of tomato-worthy headlines.

 So, as the sports world turns, the stories pile up and more fan frustration emerges.
 But don’t sweat it, The Wife Hates Sports has them all covered – in lycopene, that is.